Pyxus/fray/docs/state-management/providing-data-to-states.md

     anim_player = get_node_of_type(AnimationPlayer)
 ```

-This allows states to interact with and observe nodes within the scene providing the ability to control the game's behavior during different states.
+This allows states to interact with and observe nodes within the scene providing the ability to encapsulate control of the game's behavior within different states.

 ## Object Constructor